 Manufacturers of truly, 100% organic mattresses are very transparent.
 They list everything about their products not only on the mattress itself but also on their website.
 Be very wary of mattress companies who don’t publish this information.

-Something else to consider before making a judgment call – much of the green movement has to do with sourcing locally in an effort to not only cut down on pollution caused by international transport but also to support local growers.
+Something else to consider before making a judgment call – much of the green movement has to do with sourcing locally to not only cut down on pollution caused by international transport but also to support local growers.
 This is a wonderful idea.

 There are, however, certain natural products that can only be sourced overseas, such as natural latex.
 This fact should be taken into consideration when making a purchasing decision.

 Has the Manufacturer Been Certified as Organic?

 Most organic mattress manufacturers will display an organic certification label somewhere on their website.
 If you don’t see one, it doesn’t hurt to email or calls the company and inquire about their certification.

 Something else to bear in mind, certain organic materials can be labeled as organic, while others, even if actually organic, can only be labeled as “natural.”
 This is why shopping organic can sometimes cause unnecessary headaches.
 The reason for this labeling confusion is that organic certifications must come from independent 3rd-party entities.
 Since these do not yet exist for latex or memory foam, they can only be labeled “natural.”
 But rest assured latex that is labeled “natural” means it has been sourced from a rubber tree and not made synthetically in a lab somewhere.